-A somewhat limiting feature of a NHPP is that while it accommodates spatial variation in density, it does not accommodate spatial correlation.
-Using a Neyman-Scott process (see Illian et al., 2009, pp374-379) is one way to model this; another is to use a log-Gaussian Cox process (LGCP) (see Illian et al., 2009, pp381-382).
-This is obtained by modelling the intensity of the NHPP $\lambda(s)$ as a log-linear function of a Gaussian random field $\{Z(s)\}$ (which has spatial correlation structure), e.g. $\lambda(s_i) = e^{Z(s_i)}$
+A somewhat limiting feature of an NHPP is that while it accommodates spatial variation in density, it does not accommodate spatial correlation.
+Using a Neyman-Scott process (see Illian et al., 2009, pp. 374- 379) is one way to model this; another is to use a log-Gaussian Cox process (LGCP) (see Illian et al., 2009, pp. 381-382).
+This is obtained by modelling the intensity of the NHPP, $\lambda(s)$, as a log-linear function of a Gaussian random field {Z(s)} (which has spatial correlation structure), for example, $\lambda(s_i) = e^{Z(s_i)}$.

-One can also usefully extend an NHPP by adding "marks", i.e. features of points, using a marked NHPP.
+One can also usefully extend an NHPP by adding "marks", that is, features of points, to give a marked NHPP.
 This allows individual-level characteristics that may vary in space to be modelled.
-One such feature might, for example, be group size, where group locations are governed by a NHPP or LGCP.
+One such feature might, for example, be group size, where group locations are governed by an NHPP or LGCP.

 While LGCPs can deal with spatial clustering, they do not readily accommodate spatial avoidance, as would be typical of territorial species for example.
-Candidate spatial models for this situation include a Strauss process and other "pair potential" spatial models (see Illian et al., 2009, pp141-142).
+Candidate spatial models for this situation include a Strauss process and other "pair potential" spatial models (see Illian et al., 2009, pp. 141-142).
 Reich and Gardner (2014) developed an SCR model using a Strauss process with constant density in the survey region (unlike the NHPP, which allows varying density).